 Funding autism research is at the core of our mission.

-We prioritize funding clever young investigators with cutting-edge ideas who need seed money to get their research off the ground.
+We prioritize funding clever early-career investigators with cutting-edge ideas who need seed money to get their research off the ground.
 ASF pairs these researchers with established scientists who provide mentorship and training.
-The government and other funders have decreased funding for training grants, but we are committed to helping young scientists gather the initial data they need to attract major funding from the National Institutes of Health (NIH), all while encouraging the best and brightest researchers to dedicate their careers to autism.
+The government and other funders have decreased funding for training grants, but we are committed to helping early-career scientists gather the initial data they need to attract major funding from the National Institutes of Health (NIH), all while encouraging the best and brightest researchers to dedicate their careers to autism.

 Viktoria Haghani | University of California at Davis